Frequently Asked Questions

 Is the Augie Card a secured credit card?

-What is the Augie Secured account?
+What is the Augie Security Account?

 What can the money in the Augie Secured Account be used for?